TallKite/linnstrument-firmware/README.md

 The colors use the rainbow metaphor, red-yellow-green-blue = sharp-to-flat = supermajor-to-subminor.
 There's a rainbow of 2nds, a rainbow of 3rds, etc.
 * white = 12-edo-ish = 3-limit
 * yellow / green = downmajor / upminor =  5-over / 5-under (examples: 5/4 and 5/3 are 5-over, 6/5 and 16/15 are 5-under)
-* blue / red = downminor / upmajor = 7-over / 7-under
+* blue / red = downminor / upmajor = 7-over / 7-under (examples: 7/4 and 7/6 are 7-over, 8/7 and 9/7 are 7-under)
-* purple = neutral = 11-over or 11-under or 13-over or 13-under
+* purple = neutral = 11-over or 11-under (e.g. 11/9 or 12/11) or 13-over or 13-under (e.g. 13/8 or 18/13)
-* pink is reserved for the exact half-octave of 600c, 12-edo-ish but not quite 3-limit, "off-white"
+* pink is reserved for C in certain edos
 * cyan / orange = a catch-all pair, e.g. 41edo 7/5 and 10/7, cyan is also for "outside" notes aka interordinals e.g. 24edo
 * orange is used in 55edo for upmid and downmid notes

+There are usually 7 white notes, corresponding to CDEFGAB.
+In a bosanquet layout, they are grouped CDE and FGAB.
+There are usually 5 yellow sharps and 5 green flats.

+* In pentatonic edos 5, 10, 15, 20, 25 and 30, and in supersharp edos 8, 13 and 18, there are only 5 white notes, because E and F are merged, as are B and C
+* In perfect edos 7, 14, 21, 28 and 35, C is pink, to help it stand out
+* In superflat edos, Bb is higher in pitch than B

 The dot patterns tend to follow the conventional m3 P4 P5 M6 P8 guitar fret markers.
 Some edos add M2 and m7.
 Edos above 24 approximate 12edo, in other words there are dots about every 100 cents.
 41edo is an exception.
 It has kites like a Kite guitar.